avue7/fix-kyocera-scanning/README.md

   <b>**ADC techs, please note that the Kyocera printers with 0 series uses SMB ver.
 1 for scanning purposes.</b>

 ## What Does It Do:
 1. Creates a local user on client's computer called "Zscan" (please note: this value is static and can be changed under global variable <$NewUser> in the script).
 End-users must set a password in the initial setup.
-Password will be converted to a secure string.   <b>**ADC Techs, please ensure you use the uniform scan password unless customer specifies otherwise.</b>
+Password will be converted to a secure string.</br>
+<b>**ADC Techs, please ensure you use the uniform scan password unless customer specifies otherwise.</b>

 2. Once the local user "Zscan" is successfully created, the script will make sure "Zscan's" password never expires and cannot be changed.
 The account will also never expire.
 3. Checks to see if Scans folder exist in root C drive.
 If not found, creates one and sets folder as a shared folder.
 If found, outputs error for "Scans" folder creation and displays the number of items in the folder.